The 12 grapes of New Year's wrath

 It's a family thing

 Phase 1 kicks off the holiday on a wholesome note.
-Family gathers in the home for a large New Year’s Eve dinner.
-After dinner, the family awaits midnight; at which time a special ceremony occurs.
-Each person holds a bowl of 12 grapes and, at the first stroke of midnight, begins quickly eating them one at a time.
+Family gathers in the home for a large Spanish New Year’s Eve dinner.
+After dinner, the family awaits midnight, at which time a special ceremony occurs: Each person holds a bowl of 12 grapes and, at the first stroke of midnight, begins quickly eating them one at a time according to the clock's chimes.

 If you succeed in eating all 12 grapes by the 12th stroke of midnight, then you will have good luck throughout the coming year.
 Failure to eat the grapes in a timely manner brings bad luck.
 If you manage to pop all 12 into your mouth but one enters a lung, then yes – you (technically) should have good luck.
 But all things considered, you might want to avoid skydiving for the next 12 months.

-After the grapes are eaten and all parties have either been kissed or administered the Heimlich Maneuver, the family opens and drinks a bottle of cava; thus ending Phase 1.
+After the grapes are eaten and all parties have either been kissed or administered the Heimlich Maneuver, the family opens and drinks a bottle of cava; thus ends Phase 1 of celebrating the New Year in Spain.

 Partying up on New Year's Eve

-As the sun begins to rise, those revellers who are not lying in a puddle of drool leave the party in search of a bar or restaurant for a breakfast of hot chocolate and churros.
+As the sun begins to rise, those revellers who are not lying in a puddle of drool leave the party in search of a bar or restaurant for a breakfast of hot chocolate and churros or other local speciality.
 This, of course, presents one last opportunity to irreparably stain any Hermés ties or Armani evening gowns that miraculously survived the previous seven hours in tact.
 The partiers then stagger home and into bed.

-Phase 3 begins at 3pm on New Year’s Day or when the party-goer's mother wakes them up; whichever occurs first.
-The rise-‘n-shine reflex of a Spanish mother is always a threat, because Spanish youths typically live with their parents until marriage or age 43; whichever occurs first.
+Phase 3 begins at around 3pm on New Year’s Day in Spain or when the party-goer's mother wakes them up – whichever occurs first.
+The rise-‘n'-shine reflex of a Spanish mother is always a threat, because Spanish youths typically live with their parents until marriage or age 43 – whichever occurs first.

-The bleary-eyed, sleep-deprived New Year’s Eve reveller then hauls themself from bed and spends the remainder of New Year’s Day savouring a crushing hangover.
+The bleary-eyed, sleep-deprived New Year’s Eve reveller then hauls themself from bed and spends the remainder of New Year’s in Spain savouring a crushing hangover – but at least with good Spanish food.

 At 11pm, the by-now-long-suffering youth returns to bed, only to discover that they are unable to sleep because—as I mentioned earlier—they didn’t rise until 3pm that same afternoon.